TriTechX/CoreBench/README.md

-# CoreBench - Benchmark for CoreOS
+# CoreBench - Benchmark for Linux Systems
 ## This program aims to perform the following functions:

 - Single core and thread performance